jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 ### Q25: dimensions of MOs in GAMESS .inp/.dat files
-GAMESS sopports both spherical harmonic functions (5D 7F) and Cartesian functions (6D 10F).
+GAMESS supports both spherical harmonic functions (5D 7F) and Cartesian functions (6D 10F).
 It is controlled by the `ISPHER` keyword in the GAMESS `.inp` file.
 Some people thinks that GAMESS only supports `6D 10F` (unfortunately, this is not the truth).
 If you perform any ab inito calculation for the water molecule using cc-pVDZ, you will find the number of MOs is 24.
 The dimension of MOs in .fch file is 24\*24, while the the dimension of MOs in .dat file is 24\*25.
 This is because GAMESS always adopts Cartesian-type MO coefficients.

-When you use `5D 7F`, GAMESS uses `5D 7F` in the code during computation; but when printing MOs into the .dat file, these MOs will be exapanded to obtain new MOs based on Cartesian-type basis functions.
+When you use `5D 7F`, GAMESS uses `5D 7F` in the code during computation; but when printing MOs into the .dat file, these MOs will be expanded to obtain new MOs based on Cartesian-type basis functions.
 When transforming MOs from .dat to .fch file, the `dat2fch` utility needs to contract the Cartesian-type MOs (24\*25) back into spherical harmonic type MOs (24\*24) and then print them into .fch file.
 When transforming MOs from .fch to .dat file, the `fc2inp` utility needs to expand spherical harmonic type MOs (24\*24) to Cartesian-type MOs (24\*25) and then print them into .inp file.
 The permutations of MO coefficients are also needed besides contraction/expansion.

 When you use `6D 10F`, GAMESS uses `6D 10F` in the code during computation, and printing the same MOs into the .dat file.
 The dimension of MOs in .dat/.fch files are both 24\*25.
 In such case, contraction/expansion is not needed for `dat2fch` or `fch2inp`, but permutations of MO coefficients are still needed.